dan-t/rusty-tags/README.md

 If a dependency reexports parts of its own dependencies, then these reexported parts are also contained in the tags file of the dependency.

-Currently dependency overrides aren't supported and local path dependencies are only supported if they're contained in the `Cargo.toml` of the root cargo project.

 Rust Standard Library Support
 =============================